LingConLab/documentation/README.md

 * Try not to use Laboratory's GitHub for your personal or temporary projects and vice versa

-* It is better to use messages provided with git commits describing what has changed comparing to the previous commit
+* It is better to use messages provided with git commits reasonably describing what has changed comparing to the previous commit

 ## 4. DBs